VacantCrypt/Timers/README.md

 I don't know for sure, but im pretty sure V2.1(Sound Version) will not work with MACs.

+I recommend a short wav file like https://bigsoundbank.com/sound-0339-coin-in-cup-1.html for the sound option.

 Added new features in V2 also adding an EXE file for those who do not want to use it as a PY file

 Open source feel free to do what you want to change it